andre-meneses/andre-meneses/README.md

 ### Hi there 👋
-My name is André and I am a computer engineering undergrad at Federal University of Rio Grande do Norte (UFRN).
-I am a curious person and I enjoy learning about the underlying principles upon which technologies are built.
-Currently, I am doing research on Machine Learning Models on first-break picking, an important task in seismic signals processing.
+- Computer engineering undergrad at Federal University of Rio Grande do Norte (UFRN).

-- 🔭 I’m currently working as a researcher at UFRN.
-- 🌱 I’m currently learning about **deep learning models** in seismic processing.
-- 👯 I’m looking to collaborate on data science and machine learning projects.
+- Currently, I am doing research on Machine Learning Models on applied to geophysics problems.
 - 📫 How to reach me: andre.meneses.110@ufrn.edu.br

 <div align="center">